 This solution assumes the following definition:

 - Media Unit Identification.
-Media Unit Identification determines media specific properties of packets according to the PDU Familys to which it belongs.
+Media Unit Identification detects media specific properties of a packet according to the PDU Families to which it belongs.
 Media Unit Identification may utilize techniques such as DPI, and examination of RTP headers to determine the media units associated with a packet.
-Media Unit Identification may be provided at the UE (for uplink), the UPF (for downlink) or by functions external to the UE and UPF that are out-of-scope for 3GPP.
+Media Unit Identification may be performed at the UE (for uplink) or the UPF (for downlink).
 Media Unit identification may be implemented differently in the UE and UPF.
 At the UE it may be integrated with functionality described by SA4 in TR 29.998 [26] (e.g. for 5G STAR UE or EDGAR UE).

-Editor's note: It is FFS whether Media Unit Identification can be performed as described in case of HTTPS-based XR traffic.
+Information needed to detect the Media Units is configured on the SMF/UPF, or in the case of RTP headers, the AF may provide information regarding the RTP header to be detected.
+When RTP is not used, media unit detection may not be possible for encrypted traffic.

 - Packet Classification.
-Packet Classification uses Media Unit identification information to associate packets with the PDU Familys to which they belong.
+Packet Classification uses Media Unit identification information to associate packets with a PDU Set in one or more PDU Families.
 Classification captures media layer attributes that can impact QoS treatment.
-This may include dependence of packet treatment on the successful handling other packets (e.g. treatment of a packet carrying a P-Frame fragment is dependent on the successful handling of packets carrying an I-Frame fragment) or treatment of a packet carrying an enhancement layer is dependent on the successful handling of packets carrying a base layer.
+This may include dependence of packet treatment on the successful handling other packets (e.g. treatment of a packet carrying a P-Frame fragment is dependent on the successful handling of packets carrying I-Frame fragments or treatment of a packet carrying an enhancement layer is dependent on the successful handling of packets carrying a base layer).
 Classification is conveyed from the UPF to the NG-RAN via markings added to a GTP-U header extension, and hence 3GPP standardization of classification is required.

-In addition, optionally, assistance information describing media and traffic characteristics not required per-packet such as number of temporal and spatial media layers, Group of Pictures (GOP) structure, temporal and special layer periodicities and exact inter-dependencies, etc. may be separately provided by an AF or configured in the 5GS.
+In addition, optionally, assistance information describing media and traffic characteristics not required per-packet such as RTP header type (for media where an RTP header is used), number of temporal and spatial media layers, Group of Pictures (GOP) structure, temporal and spatial layer periodicities and inter-dependencies, etc. may be provided by an AF or configured in the 5GS.